Skip to content

 Named profiles that specify which domains to include in generation.

-Each profile is a list of domain names.
+Each profile specifies a list of domain names.
 When generating with a profile: 1.
 All root content (.ai-rulez/rules/, .ai-rulez/context/, .ai-rulez/skills/, .ai-rulez/agents/) is included 2.
 Content from specified domains (.ai-rulez/domains/{name}/) is included

 gitignore